Communication is key.

 No referral is needed to see a Speech Pathologist.
 Simply contact our office to make an appointment.

 Our Speech Pathologists have experience using a wide range of therapy techniques and tailor their approach to best suit your needs.
-As well as being fully qualified and accredited, our therapists have specialised training and experience in the following:
+As well as being fully qualified and accredited, our therapists have extensive training and experience in the following:

 - Hanen Programs (It Takes Two to Talk and More than Words)